Simon Bolivar Buckner: Governor of Kentucky

-Buckner was a Compatriot of the Kentucky Society of the Sons of the American Revolution and was elected as a Vice President General when the society was founded in 1789.
+Buckner was a Compatriot of the Kentucky Society of the Sons of the American Revolution, having been elected to the committee that founded the society in 1889.

 Later career

 After his term as governor, Buckner returned to Glen Lily.
-In 1895, he was one of four candidates nominated for a seat in the U.S. Senate — the others being the incumbent, J. C. S. Blackburn; outgoing governor John Y. Brown; and Representative James B. McCreary.
+In 1895, he was one of four candidates nominated for a seat in the U.S. Senate—the others being the incumbent, J. C. S. Blackburn; outgoing governor John Y. Brown; and Representative James B. McCreary.
 The Democratic party split over the issue of bimetalism.
 Buckner advocated for a gold standard, but the majority of Kentuckians advocated "Free Silver".
 Seeing that he would not be able to win the seat in light of this opposition, he withdrew from the race in July 1895.
 In spite of his withdrawal, he still received 9 of the 134 votes cast in the General Assembly.

 At the 1896 Democratic National Convention in Chicago, the Democrats nominated William Jennings Bryan for president and adopted a platform calling for the free coinage of silver.
 Gold standard Democrats opposed Bryan and the free silver platform.
 They formed a new party—the National Democratic Party, or Gold Democrats—which Buckner joined.
 At the new party's state convention in Louisville, Buckner's name was proposed as a candidate for vice president.
 He was given the nomination without opposition at the party's national convention in Indianapolis.
-Former Union general John Palmer was chosen as the party's nominee for president.
+Former Union general John M. Palmer was chosen as the party's nominee for president.

 Palmer and Buckner both had developed reputations as independent executives while serving as governors of their respective states.
 Because they had served on opposite sides during the Civil War, their presence on the same ticket emphasized national unity.
 The ticket was endorsed by several major newspapers including the Chicago Chronicle, Louisville Courier-Journal, Detroit Free Press, Richmond Times, and New Orleans Picayune.
 Despite these advantages, the ticket was hurt by the candidates' ages, Palmer being 79 and Buckner 73.
 Further, some supporters feared that voting for the National Democrat ticket would be a wasted vote and might even throw the election to Bryan.
 Ultimately, Palmer and Buckner received just over one percent of the vote in the election.